wpshopify/docs/shortcodes/wps_products_gallery.md

 ## `connective`

 The "connective" attribute determines how the products are found when combining _other_ shortcode attributes.
 For example when set to `and`, every provided attribute must match the searched products.
 With `or`, _any_ provided attribute will return the matched products.
-Default: `or`.
+Default: `and`.

 | Possible values |
 | :-------------- |